5 Packing Tips for a Christmas Cruise

 That’s me!

-And the Reader’s Digest version of the story is that last year my son asked for one thing from Santa, a skateboard.
+And the Reader’s Digest version of the story is that one year my son asked for one thing from Santa, a skateboard.
 And after lugging it from Seattle to our embarkation terminal in San Diego in an elaborate disguise so my son wouldn’t know we had it, it was confiscated by port security and I had to plead with ship security to let us have it in our cabin on Christmas morning for my son to open.

 So now this year my son asked Santa for a juicer.
 A JUICER!
 And I’m like, “are they going to let THIS on?!?!”
 Seriously weirdo, can’t you just ask for Legos or a Barbie like a normal kid?